Agnatha

-Recent molecular data, both from rRNA and from mtDNA as well as embryological data, strongly supports the hypothesis that living agnathans, the cyclostomes, are monophyletic.
+Agnatha (/'ægnəθə, æg'neɪθə/; from Ancient Greek ἀ- 'without' and γνάθος 'jaws') or jawless fish is a paraphyletic infraphylum of animals in the subphylum Vertebrata of the phylum Chordata, characterized by the lack of jaws.
+The group consists of both living (cyclostomes such as hagfishes and lampreys) and extinct clades (e.g. conodonts and cephalaspidomorphs, among others).
+They are sister to vertebrates with jaws known as gnathostomes, who evolved from jawless ancestors during the early Silurian by developing folding articulations in the first pairs of gill arches.

-The oldest fossil agnathans appeared in the Cambrian, and two groups still survive today: the lampreys and the hagfish, comprising about 120 species in total.
-Hagfish are considered members of the subphylum Vertebrata, because they secondarily lost vertebrae; before this event was inferred from molecular and developmental data, the group Craniata was created by Linnaeus (and is still sometimes used as a strictly morphological descriptor) to reference hagfish plus vertebrates.
+Molecular data, both from rRNA and from mtDNA as well as embryological data, strongly supports the hypothesis that both groups of living agnathans, hagfishes and lampreys, are more closely related to each other than to jawed fish, forming the superclass Cyclostomi.

-While a few scientists still regard the living agnathans as only superficially similar, and argue that many of these similarities are probably shared basal characteristics of ancient vertebrates, recent taxonomic studies clearly place hagfish (the Myxini or Hyperotreti) with the lampreys (Hyperoartii) as being more closely related to each other than either is to the jawed fishes.
+The oldest fossil agnathans appeared in the Cambrian.
+Living jawless fish comprise about 120 species in total.
+Hagfish are considered members of the subphylum Vertebrata, because they secondarily lost vertebrae; before this event was inferred from molecular and developmental data, the Craniata hypothesis was accepted (and is still sometimes used as a strictly morphological descriptor) to reference hagfish plus vertebrates.

 Metabolism

 Agnathans are ectothermic, meaning they do not regulate their own body temperature.
 Agnathan metabolism is slow in cold water, and therefore they do not have to eat very much.
 They have no distinct stomach, but rather a long gut, more or less homogeneous throughout its length.
-Lampreys feed on other fish and mammals.
+Lampreys feed on carrion, as well as other fish and marine mammals, although some species are non-carnivorous.
 Anticoagulant fluids preventing blood clotting are injected into the host, causing the host to yield more blood.
-Hagfish are scavengers, eating mostly dead animals.
+Hagfish are scavengers, eating mostly dead animals, although they have also been observed hunting.
 They use a row of sharp teeth to break down the animal.
-The fact that Agnathan teeth are unable to move up and down limits their possible food types.
+Because agnathan teeth are unable to move up and down it limits their possible food types.

 Morphology

 In addition to the absence of jaws, modern agnathans are characterised by absence of paired fins; the presence of a notochord both in larvae and adults; and seven or more paired gill pouches.
-Lampreys have a light sensitive pineal eye (homologous to the pineal gland in mammals).
-All living and most extinct Agnatha do not have an identifiable stomach or any appendages.
+Lampreys have a light-sensitive pineal eye (homologous to the pineal gland in mammals).
+All living and most extinct Agnatha do not have an identifiable stomach or paired appendages.
 Fertilization and development are both external.
 There is no parental care in the Agnatha class.
-The Agnatha are ectothermic or cold blooded, with a cartilaginous skeleton, and the heart contains 2 chambers.
+The Agnatha are ectothermic or cold-blooded, with a cartilaginous skeleton, and the heart contains 2 chambers.